 Stax SR-007 MK2

-Stax SR-007 MK2 (about $2,400 direct from Japan). enlarge.
-This free website's biggest source of support is when you use these links, especially this link directly to the SR-007 at eBay and this link to all STAX headphones and amps at eBay (see How to Win at eBay) when you get anything, regardless of the country in which you live.
+Stax SR-007 MK2 (about $1,800 direct from Japan, either through Amazon or through eBay). enlarge.
+This free website's biggest source of support is when you use these links, especially this link directly to the SR-007 at eBay or at Amazon, or this link to all STAX headphones and amps at eBay (see How to Win at eBay) when you get anything, regardless of the country in which you live.
 Thanks!
 Ken.